EducationalVideoCenter/WAC/README.md

 ### Welcome! :smiley:

 Welcome!
 Willkommen!
 Bienvenue!
 Bienvenidos!
 Bem-vind@s!

 Thank you for visiting the EVC We Are All Connected Curriculum repository!

 ### What is this about?
-[Educational Video Center](https://www.evc.org), a youth media organization with over 30 years of experience making documentaries with youth is working to develop an urban-rural curriculum to bring youth across cultures and continents together to realize media projects.
+[Educational Video Center](https://www.evc.org), a youth media organization with over 30 years of experience making documentaries with youth is working to develop an urban-rural curriculum to bring youth across cultures and continents together to make media projects.

 Our curriculum is project-based, student-centered and grounded in social justice and civic engagement.

 ### Why?
-We are developing this open curriculum as a resource to teach filmmaking in urban and rural communities around the world and need your input!!
+We need your input to develope this open curriculum as a resource to teach filmmaking in urban and rural communities around the world!!

 Our urban-rural program, [We Are All Connected](https://www.weareallconnected.wixsite.com/weareallconnected), is currently working with youth in New York City and the Appalachian Mountain region of Tennessee to create collaborative documentary films.

 ## How can you help?